-IX PERIODIC TESTING
+IX.
+PERIODIC TESTING

-- A. All testable backflow devices shall be tested and inspected at least annually. - B. Periodic testing shall be performed by a certified tester or from a list provided by the Utility.
-This testing will be done at the owner's expense. - C. Any backflow preventer which fails during a periodic test will be repaired or replaced.
-When repairs are necessary, upon completion of the repair the device will be retested at Owner's expense to insure correct operation.
+- A. All testable backflow devices shall be tested and inspected at least annually by the Utility.
+All expenses involved will be the Property Owner's responsibility. - B. Periodic testing as required shall be performed by a certified tester from a list provided by the Utility.
+This testing will be done at the Property Owner's expense. - C. Any backflow preventer which fails during the periodic test must be repaired or replaced.
+When necessary repairs (or replacements) are completed, the device will be retested at the Property Owner's expense to insure correct operation.
 High hazard situations will not be allowed to continue if the backflow preventer fails the test and cannot be repaired immediately.
-In other situations, a compliance date of not more than thirty (30) days after the test date will be established.
-The Owner is responsible for spare parts, repair tools, or a replacement device.
-Parallel installation of two (2) devices is an effective means of the Owner insuring uninterrupted water service during testing or repair of devices and is strongly recommended when the owner desires such continuity.
+In other than high hazard situations, a compliance date of not more than thirty (30) days after the test date will be established.
+The Property Owner is responsible for spare parts, repair tools, or a replacement device.
+Parallel installation of two (2) devices is an effective means of the owner insuring uninterrupted water service during testing and repair of devices and is strongly recommended when the owner desires such continuity.